 The team creates the selected solution and focuses on the adoption of that solution.

 The team launches the solution and completes the acceptance of the innovation.

 When innovating, the identified solution does not always match what a customer desired at that initial onset of the process.
 However, if the process is done right, the solution will always move the organization to a desired future state.
 Because of this, an innovation process must properly address two sides of the innovation equation: Creation and Adoption.

 Consider this: An invention without adoption is simply a really good idea that doesn’t generate revenue or improve effectiveness or efficiency for an organization.
 An innovation though is a creative invention, re-invention or improvement that is adopted and used by an end customer, resulting in increased revenue or lower cost that translates to improved profits or market share.

 It is critical then that the innovation method used by an organization places the right amount of focus on both sides of the equation – creativity and adoption through the gap analysis and collaborative solution selection process during the first two phases of the innovation process and then maintain a creative eye while driving home and finalizing the adoption of a selected solution through solution assessment and launch activities.

 - A standardized innovation process.
-From business process management to project management to technical process execution standardization improves execution and efficiency across an organization.
+From business process management to project management to technical process execution, standardization improves execution and efficiency across an organization.
 Innovation is no different.
-By standardizing the process of innovation, the organization can ensure that two sides of innovation needed for success is being dealt with – Creation and Adoption.
+By standardizing the process of innovation, the organization can ensure that the two sides of innovation needed for success are covered – Creation and Adoption.